 A buyer unable to secure a mortgage for the property

 Slow conveyancing putting potential buyers off if they’re not willing to wait

 Surveys revealing unexpected issues that will be lots of work to rectify

 Real estate agent issues- this can be not chasing up paperwork or poor negotiating that can result in sales falling through

 A buyer being unable to sell the house they’re relying on to by another- a break in the chain.

-How can I stop my sale falling through?
+How can I stop my sale from falling through?

-While there isn’t anything you can do to guarantee your sale won’t fall through, there are steps that you can take to help secure your agreement.
+While there isn’t anything you can do to guarantee your sale won’t fall through, there are steps that you can take to help secure your agreement and reduce the risk.